top of page

 Meditation as practice

-I have maintained a regular meditation practice for 14 years and spent 2 years on silent retreats.
+I have practiced meditation regularly for 14 years and spent 2 years on silent retreats.
 The frameworks that I have found most helpful are Rob Burbea's teachings on emptiness (Seeing That Frees) and his approach to cultivating samadhi (Practising the Jhanas).
-In this talk, I attempt to offer a brief introduction to the core concepts of Seeing That Frees, namely 'ways of looking' and 'fabrication'.
 I also feel inspired by different streams of non-dual practice.

 ‘All exists’: Kaccāna, this is one extreme.
 ‘All does not exist’: this is the second extreme.
 Without veering towards either of these extremes, the Tathāgata teaches the Dhamma by the middle.